raspberrypilearning/sense-hat-puzzle-box/en/step_14.md

 ## Check the combination

 To check the combination, you'll need to create a loop which will continue until the `combination` list has been emptied.
-For this you'll use a `while` loop.
+You'll use a while loop for this.

 To find the number of items in a list, you can use the `len()` function to determine the length of the list, like this: